Luca-spopo/Luca-spopo.github.io/bakagaijin.md

  #Before bakaGaijin

 1. MTA has an element tree that is synched for every VM.
 Any event that is triggered on an element in one VM is also triggered in all other VMs.
-Elements are objects that are implemented by the C code, and can thus be transferred accross VMs as [opaque objects](https://en.wikipedia.org/wiki/Opaque_data_type).
+Elements are objects that are implemented by the C code, and can thus be transferred across VMs as [opaque objects](https://en.wikipedia.org/wiki/Opaque_data_type).

   * Elements can also contain properties (called "element data").
 These are string keys mapped to tables or primitive data types.
 Tables stored in this way are stripped of any non-storable keys/values.
   * Functions/Threads cannot be stored as element data, and the keys cannot be anything other than strings.
   * There have also been some bugs in the past where element data was not behaving properly.
   * As such, elements and their behavior are coded in C and do not benefit from Lua's principles or from Lua's well known reliability.
   * Tables "fetched" from element data are copied by value when sent to the VM, and thus any changes made to them do not reflect on the element data until they are manually copied back.
 This leads to thread safety issues that need to be stepped around.
-  * MTA has an event system for these elements, and these elements form a tree that the event is propogated through.
+  * MTA has an event system for these elements, and these elements form a tree that the event is propagated through.

   Thus, element data and event handlers on elements are one way of communicating with other resources.

 2. MTA offers the concept of "exported" functions.
 A resource may declare (in its configuration files) that it is exporting certain global functions.
 Other resources are then allowed to call such exported functions through the syntax of `exports.remoteResourceName.functionName(exports.remoteResourceName, ...)`.
   * This changes the signature of the originally exported function, as it has an additional self parameter now.
   * The function must be declared as exported statically before the resource is loaded.
   * The function must be global and named.
-Lambas and local functions arn't allowed.
+Lambdas and local functions aren't allowed.
   * The configuration is stored in an XML file.
 Nobody wants to touch the XML files.
   * The parameters and return values are still stripped of any values the C interface cannot comprehend (functions, threads, tables values/keys that are functions/threads)
   * Any tables that are returned or passed as parameters are still copied by value.